Central Subway (San Francisco)

 The Central Subway is a Muni Metro light rail tunnel in San Francisco, California, United States.
 It runs between Chinatown station in Chinatown and a portal in South of Market (SoMa), with intermediate stops at Union Square/Market Street station in Union Square and Yerba Buena/Moscone station in SoMa.
 A surface portion runs through SoMa to connect to the previously existing T Third Street line at 4th and King station.

-The project was initiated after the Embarcadero Freeway was torn down following the 1989 Loma Prieta earthquake, as activist Rose Pak "almost single-handedly persuaded the city to build" the Central Subway to compensate Chinatown for the loss of the fast cross-town connection.
+The project was initiated after the Embarcadero Freeway was demolished following the 1989 Loma Prieta earthquake, as activist Rose Pak "almost single-handedly persuaded the city to build" the Central Subway to compensate Chinatown for the loss of the fast cross-town connection.
 Originally set to open in late 2018, the subway initially opened with a weekend-only shuttle service between Chinatown station and 4th and Brannan station on November 19, 2022.
 Full service as part of the T Third Street line began on January 7, 2023.
 With the addition of the Central Subway, the T Third Street line is projected to become Muni Metro's highest ridership line by 2030.

 The budget to complete the Central Subway was $1.578 billion.
 The project was funded primarily through the Federal Transit Administration’s New Starts program.
 In October 2012, the FTA approved a Full Funding Grant Agreement, the federal commitment of funding through New Starts, for the Central Subway for a total amount of $942.2 million.
 The Central Subway was also funded by the State of California, the Metropolitan Transportation Commission, the San Francisco County Transportation Authority and the City and County of San Francisco.